All Episodes

 In fact, he lives close to you, Rush.

-And I tell you what, me being also a small business owner, if I had the opportunity to break the law and hire people that were illegal and not pay workmen's comp, not pay health insurance, not pay unemployment insurance, uh, not to mention the FICA, the income tax, both state and federal, and about eleven other fees and taxes that I have to pay, I would also be living next to you, Rush.
+And I tell you what, me being also a small business owner, if I had the opportunity to break the law and hire people that were illegal and not pay workman's comps, not pay health insurance, not pay unemployment insurance, not to mention the FICA, the income tax, both state and federal, and about 11 other fees and taxes that I have to pay, I would also be living next to you, Rush.

 But I have to pay all these things.

-And so that puts us on a whole different thing.
+And so that puts us on a whole different.

 And not only is he successful, he is extremely successful.

-And so there is the difference the problem that I have with him is he's saying he can't run a business without illegal aliens.
+And so the difference, the problem that I have with him is he's saying he can't run a business without illegal aliens.

 But the problem is he's making enough money to where all he has to do is pay enough money to hire legal citizens.